shreshta-sudo/finova-data-viewer/README.md

 It is built using HTML and CSS in this project.

 ### Backend
-The backend handles application logic, data processing, and communication with databases.
+The backend handles application logic, data processing etc.
-It is usually built using programming languages like Python, Java, or JavaScript.
+It is usually built using programming languages like Python, Java.

 ### Database
 A database stores application data such as stock prices, crypto values, and user information.